How to Treat Depression Without Medication

 5. Adrenal Problems

-Often fixing depression without medication requires fixing the adrenal glands.
+Often to treat depression without medication, fixing the adrenal glands is a necessity.
 You can get more information on fixing adrenal problems in this article:

 Adrenal Fatigue can make you FAT, TIRED, LIBIDO-LESS, CONSTIPATED AND SICK.